MatthiasNickles/diff-SAT/README.md

 - Highly configurable multithreaded regular SAT and Answer Set solving on the Java VM

 The non-probabilistic part of the solver algorithm is, like the ASP and SAT solver [clasp](https://github.com/potassco/clasp) and the JVM SAT solver [SAT4j](http://www.sat4j.org/), a complete solver based on CDNL (Conflict-Driven Nogood Learning), which is itself based on CDCL (Conflict-Driven Clause Learning).
-However, delSAT's CDNL variant differs from clasp in that for non-tight ASP programs, loop handling follows the older ASSAT approach (Lin, Zhao 2004) whereas clasp integrates loop handling in the propagation core.
+However, diff-SAT's CDNL variant differs from clasp in that for non-tight ASP programs, loop handling follows the older ASSAT approach (Lin, Zhao 2004) whereas clasp integrates loop handling in the propagation core.

 #### Introduction ####

-delSAT's output is a _sample_ (or UNSAT).
+diff-SAT's output is a _sample_ (or UNSAT).
 A sample is here a multiset (bag) of models sampled under probabilistic and logical constraints.
 Each model is an answer sets
 (aka _stable model_) or a satisfying truth assignment (aka _witness_ or _interpretation_) of the input answer set program respectively propositional formula.
 From a probability theoretical point of view, the individual models in the sample are the _possible worlds_ and their frequencies in the sample are the possible worlds' probabilities.